The 2024-25 Free Application for Federal Student Aid (FAFSA) ushers in the biggest changes made to the aid application in generations.

 There will be three more obvious changes that all families will experience when completing the new FAFSA.

 - Simplification: The FAFSA will reduce in maximum questions from 108 questions to 46.
 And because the FAFSA on the Web is dynamic, some students won't even be presented with all 46 questions.
-Recent FAFSAs saw some questions dropped, and others will no longer be asked due to the way that tax and income information is now gathered.
+Recent FAFSAs saw some questions dropped, and others will no longer be asked due to the way that tax and income information will be shared.

 - Student Aid Index (SAI): The FAFSA previously calculated an Estimated Family Contribution (EFC).
 Now the FAFSA will produce the Student Aid Index (SAI).
 This name more accurately describes a number used to determine aid eligibility within programs and compared to other students.
 Also, this number, unlike the EFC, can be negative with the minimum SAI being -1500.